SUAI-Smart-Space-Team/LTE-UserDevice-/README.md

 # LTE-UserDevice-
+This application is designed to receive messages from multiple interfaces.

 - Requirments:
   - For correct work you need to install JDK 14 or higher.
 To install it on linux follow next commands:
   - In the command line, write the commands to install java14: